provider image

 Mikolette/E+ via Getty Images

-When your child has a food allergy, it usually requires a lot of lifestyle changes for them and their families to keep them safe.
+When your child has a food allergy, it usually requires a lot of lifestyle changes to keep them safe.
 But these changes are much easier to implement inside the home.
-Sending your child to school for the first time, or starting a new school or grade, can feel particularly scary.
+Sending your child to school for the first time with a new food allergy can feel particularly scary.
+But there are steps you can take to make sure their school environment is safe for them.
+And you can help your child learn how to advocate for themselves and recognize food allergy symptoms if they happen while they’re at school.

 Search and compare options